themanyone/firstpage/README.md

 header     | what it does
 -----------|-------------
-headings : foo, bar   | List under foo and bar headings. permalink : //foo.com | Display cached copy of foo.com expires : 4           | Fetch new copy after 4 hours.
+headings : foo, bar       | List under foo and bar headings. cache : http://foo.com    | Display cached copy of foo.com expires : 4               | Fetch new copy after 4 hours.
-url : //foo.com/file  | Download from foo.com (no cache).
+url : http://foo.com/file | Download from foo.com (no cache).

-## Example Markdown Shortcut
+## Markdown Shortcuts

 To add a remote file link to the menu, create a placeholder (a web shortcut) for it and upload it to the server.
 Placeholder files can be in either HTML or Markdown format.